High Adventure Assistant

 - Assist with the daily coordination and management of Programme Short Term Staff

-- Plan and deliver of summer staff training, mainly training in the High Adventure Programme
+- Assist with delivery of summer staff training, mainly training in the High Adventure Programme

 - Deal with any guest enquiries relating to the Centre